Depression can cause severe fatigue and make the simplest activities, such as getting out of bed, too difficult to manage.

 Being active can reduce fatigue by promoting better sleep.
 One meta-analysis found that doing more than 20 minutes of low-to-moderate intensity exercise can increase energy and reduce fatigue.

 The Centers for Disease Control and Prevention (CDC) urge people to follow these guidelines as far as they are able.
-They also recommend doing exercises that strengthen the muscles on 2 days each week.
+They also recommend doing exercises that strengthen the muscles on

 Improving sleep quality